Hola! What do you picture when you think of traveling to Mexico?

 11) Dip your toes in a petrified waterfall at Hierve el Agua

 They’re actually “petrified” waterfalls, created by mineral water pushing through the limestone.
-Bubbling springs above the waterfalls have created small pools where you can take a dip.
+Bubbling springs have created small pools at the top of the waterfalls where you can take a dip.

 12) Browse the Sonora witch market